 1 Corinthians 6:

-2. Do ye not know that the saints shall judge the world? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
+2 Or do you not know that the saints will judge the world?
+And if the world is to be judged by you, are you not competent to settle trivial suits?

 Treasure in Heaven vs. Unearned Grace

-13. On the east three gates; on the north three gates; on the south three gates; and on the west three gates.
+13 There are three gates on the east side, three gates on the north side, three gates on the south side and three gates on the west side.

-14. And the wall of the city had twelve foundations, and in them the names of the twelve apostles of the Lamb.
+14 The wall of the city has twelve foundations, and on them are the twelve names of the twelve apostles of the Lamb.